kanboard/kanboard/docs/ldap-authentication.markdown

 // Name of an attribute of the user account object which should be used as the email of the user. define('LDAP_ACCOUNT_EMAIL', 'mail');

+// Name of an attribute of the user account object which should be used as the id of the user.
+// Example for ActiveDirectory: 'samaccountname'
+// Example for OpenLDAP: 'uid' define('LDAP_ACCOUNT_ID', 'samaccountname');

+// By default Kanboard lowercase the ldap username to avoid duplicate users (the database is case sensitive)
+// Set to true if you want to preserve the case define('LDAP_USERNAME_CASE_SENSITIVE', false);
 ```

 ### LDAP bind type